4ch1m/kick-assembler-acbg/README.md

 ## Disclaimer

 This plugin is still at an early stage of development.
-Not all of the planned features are implemented or work as expected at this point.
+Not all features are fully implemented or work as expected at this point.
-Any help or contributions (bug reports, pull requests, etc.) are much appreciated.
+Feedback, help or any other contributions are very welcome.

 ## Features